 Paul was being transported to Rome as a prisoner.
 The ship was caught in a horrific storm.
 Rather than use the lifeboat offered by the ship, the sailors agreed to listen to Paul as he encouraged them with God’s promise that everyone would reach the shore safely if they stay under His provision.
 There are many ways for mankind to believe when it comes to eternal security.
-Only one way will ensure safe arrival, through God’s generous provision of His son.
-Never underestimate how much the Son, Jesus Christ our Lord, pleases the Father’s requirement for salvation.
+Only one way will ensure safe arrival, through God’s generous provision of His Son.
+Jesus Christ our Lord, meets the Father’s requirement for salvation.
 To reach the eternal shore of heaven safely, trust in His act of love (see 1 John 3:16).- Teresa

 Acts 27: 27-44 (NLT)

 27 “About midnight on the fourteenth night of the storm, as we were being driven across the Sea of Adria,[a] the sailors sensed land was near.
 28 They dropped a weighted line and found that the water was 120 feet deep.
 But a little later they measured again and found it was only 90 feet deep.[b]
 29 At this rate they were afraid we would soon be driven against the rocks along the shore, so they threw out four anchors from the back of the ship and prayed for daylight.

 30 Then the sailors tried to abandon the ship; they lowered the lifeboat as though they were going to put out anchors from the front of the ship.
 31 But Paul said to the commanding officer and the soldiers, “You will all die unless the sailors stay aboard.”
 32 So the soldiers cut the ropes to the lifeboat and let it drift away.